The Benefits Of Family Counseling

 - how to express empathy

-- how to have unconditional regard for other family members
+- how to have unconditional positive regard for other family members

 - to clearly define a role and identify within the family and as an individual

-- how to help and not hurt those loved
+- how to help and not hurt loved ones

 - how to dislike actions and still love the actor

-- how to use I vs. you statements to avoid conflict, while still communicating needs and desires
+- how to use "I" vs. "you" statements while still communicating needs and desires

 - how body language speaks louder than words